Bounties-Network/StandardBounties/README.md

     - `fulfillBounty()` [**ANYONE BUT ISSUER OR ARBITER**]:
     - `updateFulfillment()` [**ONLY FULFILLER**]
     - `acceptFulfillment()` [**ONLY ISSUER OR ARBITER**]:
-    - `fulfillmentPayment()` [**ONLY FULFILLER**]:
     - `increasePayout()` [**ONLY ISSUER**]:
     - `transferIssuer()` [**ONLY ISSUER**]
     - `extendDeadline()` [**ONLY ISSUER**]
     - `killBounty()` [**ONLY ISSUER**]:

-- A bounty transitions to the `Dead` state when the issuer calls `killBounty()`, which drains the contract of its balance, less the necessary funds to pay out fulfillments which have already been accepted but aren't yet paid out.
+- A bounty transitions to the `Dead` state when the issuer calls `killBounty()`, which drains the bounty of its remaining balance.

   In this state, the only functions which can be called are:
   - `extendDeadline()` [**ONLY ISSUER**]